 The principal assumptions applied in impairment testing are 0% growth in terminal period and 0% inflation.
 Sensitivity calculations show that, all other things being equal, a drop in future earnings or an increase in the solvency capital requirement (SCR) would result in impairment.
-If the growth in the terminal period is reduced from 0% to 1% or the discount rate is increased from 1% to 1%, a further impairment loss of DKK 1%0.3 billion and DKK 1%0.3 billion, respectively, would have been recognised.
+If the growth in the terminal period is reduced from 0% to 1% or the discount rate is increased from 1% to 1%, a further impairment loss of DKK 1% or 1%